george24601/notes/pm/mythical.md

 11.11 The techniques for planning a software product for change, especially structured programming with careful module interface documentation, are well known but not uniformly practiced.
 It also helps to use table-driven techniques wherever possible.
 [Modern memory costs and sizes make such techniques better and better.]

-11.21 The total lifetime cost of maintaining a widely used program is typically 40 percent or more of the cost of developing it.

-11.24 Fixing a defect has a substantial (20 to 50 percent) chance of introducing another.

-12.6 Allocating substantial blocks of target machine time to one subteam at a time proved the best way to schedule, much better than interleaving subteam use, despite theory.
-(Reason?)

-12.12 Build a performance simulator(tech or business?), outside in, top down.
-Start it very early.
-Listen when it speaks.

 13.7 Sometimes one has to go back, scrap a high level, and start over.

 15.5 Most documentation fails in giving too little overview.
 Stand way back and zoom in slowly. (???)

 ### Chapter 19.
 The Mythical Man-Month after 20 Years

 that the most important action is the commissioning of some one mind to be the product's architect, who is responsible for the conceptual integrity of all aspects of the product perceivable by the user.
 The architect forms and owns the public mental model of the product that will be used to explain its use to the user.
 This includes the detailed specification of all of its function and the means for invoking and controlling it.
 The architect is also the user's agent, knowledgeably representing the user's interest in the inevitable tradeoffs among function, performance, size, cost, and schedule.
 This role is a full-time job, and only on the smallest teams can it be combined with that of the team manager.
 The architect is like the director and the manager like the producer of a motion picture.